Experienced locum physician Dr Nii Darko shares his insights on the tax benefits that are available to locum tenens physicians.

 Wherever your assignment takes you, you can deduct your lodging.
 Apart from seeing the world while doing what you love, you also get to visit and live in some pretty amazing places for free.

 Most locum tenens agencies will cover the cost of your lodging, so while not a real tax deduction, it certainly is a money saver.
 If by some chance you have a hotel expense related to acquiring or working during an assignment, then a tax deduction is very likely.

 If you’re working as a locum tenens doctor, there’s a good chance you’re doing at least some work-related business from home.
 Whether that’s taking phone calls, answering emails, doing conference calls, or telemedicine, designating a home office is a great way to get a tax deduction.

 You can deduct a portion of your rent or mortgage, your utilities — including internet — and other home office expenses.
 I even have my business write a check for rent to make it more official and easier to document.

 7. Health insurance

-Lots of docs worry about their ability to get health insurance as an independent contractor.
+Lots of docs worry about their ability to get health insurance as a physician independent contractor.
 Well, health insurance is available in the marketplace.
 Barring any special circumstances, any locum doctor should be able to get health insurance and get it deducted as a business expense.

 While I’ve worked as a locum for 10 years, six of those have been solely as an independently contracted locum doc.
 As a husband and father, I have always been able to insure my family without lapse.